-B. Congress Should Provide

-Stable Support Matched

-with Expectations

-for States, Localities,

-Tribes, and Territories to

-Protect the Health of

-Their Populations

-The pandemic illuminated the underappreciated role of state, local, tribal, and territorial health departments.
-These agencies respond around the clock to a broad range of health threats, develop and implement programs to address priority health goals such as improving birth outcomes or reducing overdoses, and tailor national, state, and local resources and strategies for effective local implementation.
+B. Congress Should Provide Stable Support Matched with Expectations for States, Localities, Tribes, and Territories to Protect the Health of Their Populations range of health threats, develop and implement programs to address priority health goals such as improving birth outcomes or reducing overdoses, and tailor national, state, and local resources and strategies for effective local implementation.
 During the pandemic, public health staff worked extraordinary hours under unprecedented circumstances to track COVID-19 cases, establish contact tracing programs, communicate with their communities, and establish testing and vaccination programs.
 These efforts are the bedrock of public health in the United States.